Sunday, December 19, 2010

 Here's what I bought:

 I know.
 It looks boring.
 But it's a lot of useful stuff!
 Teachers have to write a lot of thank-you notes.
-Kids and parents are constantly bringing you little things and you have to be a good roll model and write a little note.
+Kids and parents are constantly bringing you little things and you have to be a good role model and write a little note.
 Anyway, it's just polite.
 And who doesn't need brand new magnetic grocery lists?
 I usually pay $1 for one of those at Michael's.
 As far as the little picture frame...I should really stop buying picture frames because I have way too many of them.
 But they're nice for little gifts for people.
 And the price was definitely right.

 OK.
 It is kind of boring.